 The European Communities (Access to Information on the Environment) Regulations 2007 (S.I.
 133 of 2007), gives legal rights to those seeking access to information on the environment from public authorities.

 These Regulations came into effect on 1st May 2007, repealing the previous legislative instrument, the European Communities (Access to Information on the Environment) Regulations 1998.
 S.I.
 662 of 2011, S.I.
 615 of 2014 and S.I.
 309 of 2018 revised these regulations further.

-The amalgamation of these three pieces of legislation should be read together as one, and may be referred to as the European Communities (Access to Information on the Environment) Regulations 2007 to 2018.
+The amalgamation of these four pieces of legislation should be read together as one, and may be referred to as the European Communities (Access to Information on the Environment) Regulations 2007 to 2018.
 An unofficial consolidation of the Regulations is available here

 Information relating to the environment held by, or for, a public authority must be made available on request to any person subject to certain exceptions.

 The Regulations provide a definition of environmental information and outline the manner in which requests for information should be provided to public authorities.
 The Regulations also provide for a formal appeals procedure in the event that a person is unhappy with a decision on their request.